rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 ## Part II: Strategies for improvement

 At each stage, burdens can be shifted upstream to either the administering agency, a third-party organization, or across all stages, technology.

+Service design is the primary lever for shifting burdens, but technology can make shifts easier and also adjust the magnitude of burdens faced by people.
+It is a secondary lever operating within the realm of service design (as part of service delivery).

+Policy affects the total degree of burdens.
+Within that realm, service design/delivery (and technology) can decide where those burdens are shifted / who bears them.
+But the impact of technology is fundamentally limited by policy -- it can only mask the complexity of the underlying program.
+In this sense, technology does not increase or decrease the theoretical burden of policy, but it can increase or decrease the realized burden of service design (in service delivery).

+Increase vs. decrease burdens
+Towards residents vs. away from residents

+Extended analogy: policy decides the total weight carried.
+Service design plans for who carries what weight.
+Service delivery decides in practice who carries what weight.
+Technology can help residents/staff/others carry that weight (alleviating burdens), or it can make it harder for them (magnifying/exacerbating burdens).

 ## A framework for shifting burdens
 Summary/taxonomy of ways that burdens can be shifted, especially things that can be readily implemented.